 Nelson launched an aggressive social media campaign with the film’s May 26, 2015 rollout.
 Since then, it has done very well.
 “We finally have a way to reach a very specialized niche to get behind our indie films so that they can then find a broader audience,” she says.
 “As a result, we have scored big in winning the hearts of many bowling centers across the country.”

 Starring in the film are: Gary Austin, co-founder and creator of the L.A.
-Groundlings, and a long time friend and former performing partner of Kerr’s; Andrew Dickler (“Douchebag” 2010); Toni Alexander; Tyler Strateman; Eric Halasz; Eric Satterberg; and Dane Posey.
+Groundlings, and a long time friend and former performing partner of Kerr’s; Andrew Dickler (“Douchebag” 2010); Toni Alexander, Tyler Strateman; Eric Halasz; Eric Satterberg; and Dane Posey.
 Actors in supporting roles include: Craig Nelson, Lynne Stewart, Phyllis Katz, Tamar Stevens, Paul Maher, Tony LaHood, Barry Weisenberg, Jose Valdez, Nick Dopuch, David Goldman, Dave Osborn, Jay Abdo, Patrick Downey, Bill Reed, Stanley Hendrickson, Gary Forman, Lew Crouse, and Kylie Rogers.
 Kerr also assembled a cast of background players numbering more than 150.

 Set in the fictional town of Fountain Springs (pop.
-52), numerous Orange County locations were used for the shoot including Fountain Valley’s Fountain Bowl, Intercommunications offices at Newport Beach’s Fashion Island, Santa Ana’s Double Tree Hotel, the De Pietro Performance Center, River View Golf Course, and an historic Victorian home in French Park.
+52), numerous Orange County locations were used for the shoot including Fountain Valley’s Fountain Bowl, Intercommunications offices at Newport Beach’s Fashion Island, Santa Ana’s Double Tree Hotel, the De Pietro Performance Center, River View Golf Course, and an historic Victorian home in French Park, Santa Ana.

 With its poignant and relevant social message, and family-friendly laughs, the film is appropriate for most audiences.